 I've always been envious of people with exceptional memories.
-You know, the kind of people who amass encyclopedic knowledge with seemingly little effort, while we mere mortals struggle to remember the name of the person we were just introduced to.
+You know, the kind of people who amass encyclopedic knowledge with seemingly little effort, while the rest of us struggle to remember the name of the person we were introduced to seconds ago.

 First, let's talk about how memory works, so we can understand the science behind these memorization techniques.

-If memory–or how our brains make and recall memories–seems mysterious to you, you're not alone.
-Scientists and philosophers have been trying to figure out how human memory works for at least 2,000 years–and they're still making new discoveries.
-For example, British scientists recently won the largest prize for neuroscience in the world (1 million Euros) for their work on memory–the discovery of a protein in the brain that plays a key part in memory formation and memory loss.
+If memory--or how our brains make and recall memories--seems mysterious to you, you're not alone.
+Scientists and philosophers have been trying to figure out how human memory works for at least 2,000 years--and they're still making new discoveries.
+For example, in 2016, British scientists won the largest prize for neuroscience in the world (1 million Euros) for their work on memory--the discovery of a protein in the brain that plays a key part in memory formation and memory loss.
 There's still lots to discover and understand.

 All of these little bits and pieces of information are then stored in different areas of your brain.
 Your neurons (the nerve cells in your brain) pass signals to each other about what you perceived, effectively "talking" with each other and building either temporary or long-lasting connections.
 It's that neural activity and the strength of those connections that make a memory, neuroscientists believe.